8th Special Operations Squadron: A-37 Counter-Insurgency Operations

-The 8th moved to Bien Hoa Air Base, where it redesignated as the 8th Attack Squadron and absorbed the Cessna A-37B Dragonflya of the 310th and 311th Attack Squadrons and given a counter-insurgency (COIN) mission.
+The 8th moved to Bien Hoa Air Base, where it redesignated as the 8th Attack Squadron and absorbed the Cessna A-37B Dragonfly of the 310th and 311th Attack Squadrons and given a counter-insurgency (COIN) mission.

 The 8th flew round-the-clock missions on both preplanned airstrikes and immediate infantry requests.
 Whenever a forward air controller observed signs of enemy activity, 8th pilots were ready to respond with rockets, bombs and machine guns.
 On 30 September 1970, the 8th Attack Squadron was redesignated the 8th Special Operations Squadron and transferred to the 35th Tactical Fighter Wing.
 The 8th assumed the tail code "EK".

 By 1971, the Vietnamization of the war was in full swing, and the A-37s of the squadron began to be transferred to the Republic of Vietnam Air Force.
 On 30 September 1972, the squadron was the last USAF combat squadron to withdraw from South Vietnam.

 The squadron moved, without personnel or equipment, to the 405th Fighter Wing at Clark Air Base.
 On 1 July 1973, the unit was redesignated as the 8th Fighter Squadron but remained an unmanned and unequipped unit.
 The reason it was not simply inactivated is that the unit was the second oldest squadron in the Air Force was historically significant.
 It remained assigned without personnel or aircraft until March 1974.